 Take the guess work out of your cover design, before bad choices lead to lost sales.
 Authors are concerned with making the cover represent their story, as they envisage it.
 They tend to focus on tiny details and accuracy, rather than the aesthetics and the overall effect of the cover.
 But a brilliant cover is like a genius headline: its only purpose is to hook interest and create an emotive response, so that people can’t resist reading the story.
 A book cover that fails to engage with your target readers (or even worse, attracts the wrong type of readers) can be disastrous in terms of sales and reviews.

 As an indie author myself with almost a decade of self-publishing experience, I know how important your book is to you.
 I also know how frustrating – but also rewarding – the process can be.
 As a former fine artist with a background in classical oil painting, I bring a unique artistic vision and aesthetic style.
 As an entrepreneur with several thriving businesses, I know how little changes in design can make a big difference in sales.
-My style isn’t for everyone, but if you like my portfolio, then you’ll probably like what I can do for you.
+My portfolio speaks for itself; you should also check out my “makeover” section.